-The 2013 Annual Building A Grad Nation report was released on Monday, February 25th at the 2013 Building A Grad Nation Summit in Washington, DC.
+The 2013 Annual Building A Grad Nation report was released by Civic Enterprises and the Everyone Graduates Center at the School of Education at Johns Hopkins University on Monday, February 25th at the 2013 Building A Grad Nation Summit in Washington, DC.

 The report – authored by John Bridgeland and Mary Bruce of Civic Enterprises and Robert Balfanz and Joanna Fox at the Everyone Graduates Center at Johns Hopkins University – reveals that high school graduation rates are increasing and, for the first time, the nation is on track to meet the goal of a 90 percent graduation rate by the Class of 2020.

 The report features public media’s work through American Graduate: Let’s Make it Happen, as a key to building knowledge, highlighting solutions, and increasing community-based partnerships that contribute to progress in addressing the dropout crisis.